Victorhcr/Java-Programming-Project-UH/documentation /testing.md

 What did you not test automatically and why?

 1) I did not test if the points are shown correctly in the chart.
-2) I did not test if the data coming from NYTimes is correct.
+2) I did not test the methods that write files.
-3) I did not test the FileHandle class.

 How have these things been tested manually?